SecureSECODAO/dao-documentation/README.md

 # SecureSECO DAO documentation

 this is the readme for the SecureSECO DAO documentation.
-This documentation was made using [nextra's](https://nextra.site/docs) docs theme.
+This documentation was made using [nextra's](https://nextra.site/) docs theme, see their [documentation](https://nextra.site/docs) for more information.

 ## Quick Start

+### Folder structure

+### Editing a page

 ## Local Development